soapproject/koikatsu-hamster/README.md

 dotnet publish -c Release -r win-x64 --self-contained true /p:PublishSingleFile=true
 ```
 This command will generate a single executable file that you can run without additional dependencies.

+## Acknowledgments

+Many parts of the code were inspired by [KKManager](https://github.com/IllusionMods/KKManager).
+If you like my work, please also give them a star.